The content is accurate at the time of publication and is subject to change.

 In days to come, there's a way for you to avoid such situations.
 If you want to earn miles for and on United flights, you can do it without any risk of expiration.
 Just get a general travel credit card and earn miles with it.
 Most travel credit cards now offer significant bonuses, so the miles will add up fast.
 There are several types of such cards, some offer increased rewards on selected categories, some offer a decent number of miles on all purchases.
 In our opinion it's the second type of cards that is more profitable.

-The Discover it® Miles card has no annual fee, ever, and there’s a 14-month 0% intro APR period on purchases (when the introductory interest rate is over, the ongoing APR will apply).
+The Discover it® Miles card has no annual fee, ever, and there's a 15 months 0% Intro APR period on purchases (16.49% - 27.49% Variable APR after that).
 You may purchase an expensive roundtrip ticket and pay it off even during a year.

 But what's most important, the miles that you earn with Discover never expire, so you can rack up miles for a really long time and them redeem them for travel expenses.
 By comparison, United miles only last 18 months if there's no activity on your account.